University of Virginia Diabetes Tele-Education Program

 - Healthy Eating Lifestyle Changes

-In addition, University of Virginia's Charlottesville and College at Wise campus employees can take the diabetes prevention distance learning program via videoconferencing technology.
+In addition, University of Virginia's Charlottesville and College at Wise campus employees were able to take the diabetes prevention distance learning program via videoconferencing technology.

 Due to COVID, the diabetes education project was expanded so that people with diabetes can attend diabetes education classes from home or a medical facility.
-In 2023, the tele-education classes will also be available on the website for asynchronous viewing to reach more people in Virginia living with diabetes.
+Most recently, diabetes tele-education has been adapted to be available on demand to reach more people in Virginia living with diabetes.
+Those interested in viewing the videos of the live classes can register under the Diabetes Classes (Recorded) link.
+An email will be sent with the links to the classes.

 Results